U.S. sanctions could impede Iran’s access to coronavirus vaccines, experts say

 Unless the restrictions are clarified and the fears quelled, analysts said, Iran could face dangerous delays and further hurdles in procuring vaccines.

-“It’s very likely that complications, whether minor or major, will occur with regards to Iran’s financial contributions to the Covax program,” said Mohsen Zarkesh, an OFAC sanctions attorney at the Price Benowitz law firm in Washington.
+“It’s very likely that complications, whether minor or major, will occur with regards to Iran’s financial contributions to the Covax program,” said Mohsen Zarkesh, an OFAC sanctions attorney at the Zarkesh Law Firm in Washington.
 He added, “It’s going to take a lot of extra work and targeted work to make sure that international companies can provide those vaccines efficiently to Iran.”

 While Iran has foreign currency reserves in such countries as Germany and South Korea, as well as its own central bank, moving or using this money involves layers of paperwork and delays, Zarkesh said.